emchin/Hack-School-Notes/Part_2.md

 <img src="https://external-content.duckduckgo.com/iu/?u=https%3A%2F%2Fi.ytimg.com%2Fvi%2FggUcrIWgKNI%2Fmaxresdefault.jpg&f=1&nofb=1" alt="brock-crying" height=50% width=50%>

 We've all learned JavaScript.
 We've all been there.
-If any of you are feeling like Brock right now, feel free to go find a mentor for help.
+If any of you are feeling like Brock right now, please go find a mentor for help.

 About `let`, `var` and `const`: [freecodecamp article](https://www.freecodecamp.org/news/var-let-and-const-whats-the-difference/)